liukeLyu/genuine-network-multiparty-entanglement-Ising-data/README.md

-# genuine-network-multiparty-entanglement-Isng-data
+# Data Repository for the manuscript Network-Irreducible Multiparty Entanglement in Quantum Matter

-Numerical data used to generate the figures for the study of genuine multipartite entanglement measures in quantum Ising models and benchmark states.
+It contains all numerical data for Figure 2,3, and 4.